 Just last week, Gilbert Burns was removed from his upcoming contest at UFC on FOX 28 because “the UFC medical team determined that it would be unsafe for Burns to cut additional weight necessary to meet the 156-pound limit.”
 Burns was reportedly 31 lbs above the lightweight division limit.
 In the same week, the UFC then announced that Burns would be rescheduled to compete on April 24 at UFC on FOX 29 in the exact same weight division.

 Consensus opinion seems to be that a fatality will come before major changes are made to the commonly used weigh-in processes in major organizations.

-When ONE Championship’s Yang Jian Bing died from weight cutting complications in December 2015, the organization then developed and enforced a revolutionary weigh-in process that is now widely respected and appreciated.
+When ONE Championship’s Yang Jian Bing died from weight cutting complications in December 2015, the organization then developed and enforced a revolutionary weigh-in process.

 ONE Championship’s weigh-in process

 Dr. Warren Wang, ONE Championship’s Vice President of Medical Services, recently spoke about their efforts to overhaul the traditional weigh-in system for mixed martial arts.

 “Theoretically, ONE Championship’s revolutionary weigh-in system discourages athletes from cutting weight by dehydration since athletes have to make weight and pass the hydration exam on three consecutive days.”